Aayushmaan Chaturvedi

-Aayushmaan Chaturvedi (born 25 October 1994) is an Indian professional footballer who plays as an attacking midfielder for Spółdzielca Siedliszcze in the Polish V liga.
+Aayushmaan Chaturvedi (born 25 October 1994) is an Indian professional footballer who plays as an attacking midfielder for IV liga Silesia club Przemsza Siewierz.

 Early life

-Born in New Delhi, Delhi, Aayushmaan started playing football in early school life.
-Aayushmaan's career began when he signed a professional contract with Mohun Bagan A.C. making his debut at the age of 19.
+Born in New Delhi, Delhi, Chaturvedi started playing football in early school life.
+He was a youth player with Ashoka FC, under Anadi Barua, a former India international player.
+In 2012, he moved to England on a scholarship and joined Brooke House College Football Academy in Leicestershire, where he played until 2014.
+His professional career began when he signed a contract with Mohun Bagan, making his debut at the age of 19.
 He was also a part of 2015 ISL Domestic Draft for the second edition of Indian Super League.

 Club career

 India

 Played for Mohun Bagan A.C. from 2014 to 2016 in the I-League, and next season shifted to Minerva Punjab FC in the 2015–16 I-League 2nd Division.
 Next season he played for Sudeva Moonlight F.C. in 2017–18 I-League 2nd Division.
-Chaturvedi joined Quartz S.C. for the 2018–19 season and also was runner-up in the tournament in his debut with the Club.
+Chaturvedi joined Quartz S.C. for the 2018–19 season and also was runner-up in the tournament in his debut with the club.

 Poland

-In April 2022, it was confirmed that Chaturvedi joined Polish club MLKS Włodawianka Włodawa.
+In April 2022, it was confirmed that Chaturvedi joined Polish club Włodawianka Włodawa.
 He appeared with the club in fifth division (IV liga).

 Later in August 2022, he joined another Polish club Spółdzielca Siedliszcze, that competes in the V liga and based in Chełm district.
 He scored his first goal for the club on 21 August against Unia Rejowiec in their 4–1 defeat.
-Aayushmaan is top goal scorer for Spółdzielca in Autumn season of 2022 with 6 goals in 10 appearances.
+He was the first ever Indian player to score in the Polish league system.

+In July 2023, Chaturvedi joined another Polish IV liga outfit Grom Kąkolewnica.

+In March 2024, Chaturvedi joined Szczakowianka Jaworzno.

 Awards

-In 2012, Aayushmaan won Scholarship for Brooke House Football Academy (Leicestershire, England).
+In 2012, Chaturvedi won Scholarship for Brooke House Football Academy (Leicestershire, England).

-I-League Winner with Mohun Bagan A.C. in 2014–15.